-Patients who discontinue the study treatment would still be expected to complete their follow-up assessments, unless they withdraw from the trial.
+Patients who discontinue the study treatment would still be expected to complete the participant questionnaires at 3, 6, and 12 months, unless they withdraw from the trial (see section 7.10.2).
+They may also be invited to participate in telephone interviews as part of the qualitative sub study, unless they withdraw consent for this.
 Reasons for study treatment discontinuation would include: